Simon Fraser, 1st Laird of Lovat: Early life

 He was the second son of Sir Andrew Fraser who died in 1308 and his elder brother was Alexander Fraser of Touchfraser and Cowie who was the ancestor of the Clan Fraser in the Scottish Lowlands.
 Their father, Sir Andrew Fraser, was the cousin of Simon Fraser (died 1306) who was known as the Patriot and who had been hanged, drawn, and quartered by the English.

 His father had estates in Caithness but Simon was the first of the family to hold estates in the county of Inverness where he came to hold the estate of Lovat.

 Wars of Scottish Independence

 Simon Fraser first appears on record in 1308 when he joined Robert the Bruce (Robert I of Scotland) at the Battle of Inverurie where they defeated John Comyn, Earl of Buchan.
 A charter has survived from Robert I of Scotland to "Sir Alexander Fraser, knight and his brother, Simon Fraser".
-Simon Fraser also supported Robert the Bruce in his victory over the English at the Battle of Bannockburn in 1314 and fought in support of Domhnall II, Earl of Mar against Edward Balliol at the Battle of Dupplin Moor in 1332 where his brother, Alexander Fraser, was killed.
+Simon Fraser also supported Robert the Bruce in his victory over the English at the Battle of Bannockburn in 1314 and fought in support of Domhnall II, Earl of Mar against Edward Balliol at the Battle of Annan, and Battle of Dupplin Moor in 1332 where his brother, Alexander Fraser, was killed.
 Simon Fraser was killed at the Battle of Halidon Hill fighting against the English in 1333.